yizhuoliang/AQuery2/README.md

 - Because I can't get access to an arm-based mac to fully test this setup, there might still be issues.
 Please open an issue if you encounter any problems.

 ### Linux
 - Install monetdb, see [Monetdb Easy Setup](https://www.monetdb.org/easy-setup/) for instructions.
+Or use the install script `monetdb_install.sh`
 - Install python3, C++ compiler and git.
-(For Ubuntu, run `apt update && apt install -y python3 python3-pip clang-14 libmonetdbe-dev git `)
+(For Ubuntu, run `apt update && apt install -y python3 python3-pip clang-14 libmonetdbe-dev libmonetdb-client-dev monetdb5-sql-dev git `)
 - Install required python packages by `python3 -m pip install -r requirements.txt`
+- Run the duckdb installation script `duckdb_install.py`
 - If you have multiple C++ compilers on the system.
 Specify C++ compiler by setting the **CXX** environment variable. e.g. `export CXX=clang++-14`
 - Note for anaconda users: the system libraries included in anaconda might differ from the ones your compiler is using.
 In this case, you might get errors similar to:
   >ImportError: libstdc++.so.6: version `GLIBCXX_3.4.26' not found